laurbaur024/coding-quiz/README.md

 ## Activity

-- For this activity I created a password generator that will create a password based on criteria chosen by the user using JavaScript.
+- For this activity I created a Javascript Quiz to help Bootcamp students study things we have learned about in class.

 ## User Instructions